-In 2016 the FBI said: “The industry will likely face a range of malicious activity in the near future as the data collected by connected and autonomous vehicles become a target for nation and state and financially motivated actors.”
+The FBI said: “The industry will likely face a range of malicious activity shortly as the data collected by connected and autonomous vehicles become a target for nation and state and financially motivated actors.”

 Though terrorism and sabotage are possible, experts believe financial crime is far more likely.

 Andy Davis, Transport Cyber Security Practice Director at NCC Group, says: “Media reports tend to focus on the physical attacks, but most cyberattacks come from organized crime groups – and they want to make money, not kill the general public.”